-Teachers in my life have come as people, places, and structures.
-Without their blessed influence, I would have long ago been swallowed up in the quagmire of my forgetfulness, and lost touch with the “golden thread” of our divine connection with the whole.
-Listed chronologically, I am grateful for:
+Stillness reminders in my life have come in the form of people, places, and cultural structures.
+Without their blessed influence, I would not have been able to maintain some semblance of connection to inner-stillness and Silence throughout my life.
+Listed chronologically, I am profoundly grateful for:

 … my parents, Don & Bette Hicks, who purchased our beloved Shuswap Lake summer property in 1958, before they even owned a home.
-It was here, in the abundant natural beauty of the area at the time, that I experienced regular unitive states of consciousness.
+It was here, in the abundant natural beauty of the area at the time, that I experienced regular states of inner-stillness and Silence.

-… our family doctor Jim McKeen who, seeing in me a wisdom beyond my years, began loaning me spiritual books at ten years of age.
+… our family doctor Jim McKeen who began loaning me spiritual books at ten years of age.

 … the United Church of Canada who, with one Sunday school class at the age of 12, exposed me to the astounding gospel teachings of Jesus.
 This event awakened a lifetime of passion for the Universal Truth in all Scripture.
-From ages 12 to 15 years, I contemplated Scripture every evening — a practice that grew a deep awareness of the sacred current within the nervous system of the body-mind as the experience of “God Within.”
+From ages 12 to 15 years, I contemplated Scripture every evening — a practice that grew a deep awareness of the sacred current within the nervous system.

 … my first meditation and energy-healing teacher Lewis Bostwick who, through the Psychic Institute of the Church of Divine Man, taught that our relationship with God was one of attunement and energy flow.
 He taught meditation as an energy awareness, and supported the development of intuition and spontaneous Knowing, while being grounded in the body.